 Close Embrace and Open Embrace (I)

-However, Argentine tango reflects a different cultural perspective—one that embraces and celebrates innocent intimacy.
-Tango is a product of that culture (see Tango: Historical and Cultural Impacts).
-In this context, tango is not just a dance; it is a way by which this innocent human desire can be met with stylized sophistication and beauty, shaped by rules that uphold the dignity and elegance of the experience.
-This is why milonga codes play such a vital role.
-The influence of tango, I believe, is by far more cultural than artistic.
-Tango is becoming a worldwide phenomenon for a reason.
-It serves a fundamental human need—by fulfilling this intrinsic longing for connection between the sexes.
+Argentine tango, however, reflects a different cultural perspective—one that embraces and celebrates innocent intimacy.
+Tango is a product of that worldview (see Tango: Historical and Cultural Impacts).
+In this light, tango is more than just a dance; it becomes a refined way by which this innocent human desire can be met with stylized sophistication and beauty, shaped by protocols that preserve the dignity and elegance of the experience.
+This is why the milonga codes play such a vital role.
+The influence of tango, I believe, is far more cultural than artistic.
+Tango is becoming a worldwide phenomenon for a reason: it responds to an essential human need—offering a stylized way to satisfy the innate longing for connection between opposites.

 August 5, 2009